Colonial Parkway murders: Shenandoah National Park killings

-The bodies of Julianne Marie Williams (24) and Laura "Lollie" Salisbury Winans (26) were found by Park Rangers at the Shenandoah National Park on June 1, 1996, after Lollie's golden retriever Taj was located wandering near the Whiteoak Canyon Trail.
-The two young women were in a relationship, and on May 19 went on a camping trip in the park.
-Julianne and Laura were last seen alive on May 24 in the park.
-On May 31, their families reported them missing.
-Their bodies were found at a remote campsite in the park about a quarter-mile from Skyline Drive off the Appalachian Trail.
-Laura was found inside the tent.
-Julianne was found in her sleeping bag about forty feet away, down an embankment.
-Their hands were bound, their mouths were gagged, and their throats were slit.
-Both were partially undressed, but neither was sexually assaulted.
+On June 1, 1996, the bodies of Julianne Marie Williams (24) and Laura "Lollie" Salisbury Winans (26) were found by park rangers at the Shenandoah National Park after Lollie's Golden Retriever was found wandering near the Whiteoak Canyon Trail.
+The two women, who were in a relationship, had gone on a camping trip in the park on May 19.
+Williams and Winans were last seen alive in the park on May 24.
+Their bodies were found at a remote campsite about a quarter mile from Skyline Drive.
+Winans' body was found inside a tent.
+Williams' body was found in a sleeping bag about forty feet away, down an embankment.
+Their hands were bound, their mouths were gagged and their throats were slit.
+Both were partially undressed, but neither were sexually assaulted.

-The FBI investigated whether Julianne and Laura's murders were related to the 1986 murders of Thomas and Dowski.
-In that case, the victims were similarly bound and stabbed.
-They had also not been sexually molested.
-Both double murders occurred on National Park property, which were connected by Interstate 64.
-Detective Steve Spingola who was asked to investigate the Colonial Parkway murders as a private investigator believed that the murders of Cathy and Rebecca were not related to the other Colonial Parkway murders at all and were, instead, connected to Williams and Winans’s murders.
+The FBI investigated whether the murders were related to the killings of Dowski and Thomas.
+In that case, the victims were similarly bound and stabbed and had not been molested.
+Both double-murders occurred on National Park Service property, which were connected by Interstate 64.
+Detective Steve Spingola, who was asked to investigate the Colonial Parkway murders as a private investigator, believed that the Dowski – Thomas killings were not related to the other Colonial Parkway murders and were, instead, connected to the Williams – Winans killings.

-In 2001, the Department of Justice indicted Darrell David Rice for the murders, but charges were dropped after DNA found at the scene matched neither Rice nor the victims.
-In 2024, fifteen days after his exoneration, Rice was killed in a car accident.
-In June 2024, the FBI announced new DNA evidence linking the killing to serial rapist Walter “Leo” Jackson, with a 2.6 trillion to one match between DNA from Jackson and DNA found at the scene of the crime.
-Jackson died in 2018 while incarcerated for other crimes.
+In 2001, the U.S. Department of Justice indicted Darrell David Rice for the Williams – Winans murders, but charges were dropped after DNA found at the scene matched neither Rice nor the victims.
+In 2024, 15 days after his exoneration, Rice was killed in a car accident.
+In June 2024, the FBI announced DNA evidence linked the killing to serial rapist Walter "Leo" Jackson.
+Jackson had died in 2018 while incarcerated for other crimes.

 Theories

 Law enforcement

-At the first crime scene, Thomas's wallet had been removed from her purse, as if she was preparing to show her identificiation.
+At the first crime scene, Thomas' wallet had been removed from her purse, as if she was preparing to show her identification.
 Just days after the first murder, the FBI privately suggested to family that the perpetrator might be a member of law enforcement or other authority figure.